chatnoir-eu/chatnoir-resiliparse/docs/man/fastwarc.rst

 FastWARC is a high-performance WARC parsing library for Python written in C++/Cython.
 The API is inspired in large parts by `WARCIO <https://github.com/webrecorder/warcio>`_, but does not aim at being a drop-in replacement.
 FastWARC supports compressed and uncompressed WARC/1.0 and WARC/1.1 streams.
 Supported compression algorithms are GZip and LZ4.

-FastWARC belongs to the :ref:`ChatNoir Resiliparse toolkit <resiliparse-index>` for fast and robust web data processing.
+FastWARC belongs to the :ref:`ChatNoir Resiliparse toolkit <resiliparse-docs-index>` for fast and robust web data processing.

 Why FastWARC and not WARCIO?
 ----------------------------